Ruby program to read a series of datasets from a csv-formatted file and

 ruby terminal_vis.rb -m -r <start> <end> -a <speed> <filename>

-Running the script to visualize a dataset from <filename>
+Running the script to visualize a dataset from <filename> and entering

 configuration option through the menu: